remotesynth/certifiedfreshevents/content/speakers/phylis-atieno.md

 draft: false
 ---

-Phylis is am an Open-source and Cloud advocate with experience in software development and a lover of tech communities.
+Phylis is an Open-source and Cloud advocate with experience in software development and a lover of tech communities.